Jörgen Elofsson: Kung Fury

-Celine Dion - Work with Courage
+Celine Dion – Work with Courage

 On June 8, 2019, Celine Dion ended her record-breaking 1,141 shows over the last 16 years at Caesars Palace in Las Vegas.
 She surprised the audience by performing a brand new song called "Flying on My Own", the first single from her album Courage released November 2019.
 The song, released June 28, 2019, and was written by Jörgen Elofsson, Liz Rodrigues and Anton "Hybrid" Mårtensson.
 The song was also co-produced by Jörgen, along with Ugly Babies & Hybrid.
 He also co-wrote the two other songs "Nobody's Watching" & "Say Yes" from the album.
 The album "Courage" scored her first No. 1 Album in Over 17 Years on Billboard 200 Chart on the 24th of November, 2019.

 Other facts

 On May 7, 2013, Janet Leon announced her new single "New Colours", that was written by Leon, Elofsson, Lisa Desmond and Jesper Jakobsson.
 "New Colours" was chosen as the official song for Stockholm Pride 2013.

 On October 8, 2015, Jörgen Elofsson received the Honorary Award of SKAP (Swedish composers and lyricists).

 He wrote the Irish entry for the Eurovision Song Contest 2017 called "Dying to Try" sung by Brendan Murray.

-In 2016 and 2017 he has written song along with singer Rhys after discovering her while she sang demos.
+In 2016 and 2017 he wrote songs along with singer Rhys after discovering her while she sang demos.